 Do you feel your electric bill is higher than usual?

 Beyond high commodity prices, here are some ideas to troubleshoot other factors that may be contributing to a higher-than-normal bill, along with suggestions on ways you can lower your electric bill.

 - Hot summer days and cold winter days mean your heating and cooling system has to work harder to keep your home comfortable.
-Plan ahead by improving the insulation in your home and preventing air leaks.
+Plan by improving the insulation in your home and preventing air leaks.

 - Just as closing the window treatments on a hot day keeps your home from heating up due to solar gain, in the winter you want to open up and get that free solar gain to help heat your house.